 COMMIT;

-Let us say that during the second UPDATE statement, the system had a failure.
-When the system recovers, the transaction would have only partially executed.
-As such, there is an inconsistent state as the total balances do not match up.
+Imagine that during the second UPDATE statement, the system had a failure and when it recovered, the transaction had only partially executed.
+There would be an inconsistent state because the total balances would not match up.
 In this situation, the system would roll back those UPDATE statements to the consistent state prior to the transaction starting.
-Otherwise, we would have a problem with the data being inconsistent.
-Unlike the atomicity, the issue was not caused by an error in the database statement.
+Unlike with atomicity, the issue was not caused by an error in the database statement.

-If Jennifer’s balance started at $1000 and Randall’s balance started at $1000.
-The end result should have it such that their balances have the appropriate balances being what was expected.
-With the results, it is the assumption that Jennifer’s account balance should be set at $900 and Randall’s balance should be at $1100.
-If for any reason, the values were not what was expected, the transaction would also be rolled back.
+If both Jennifer’s and Randall's account balances started at $1000, the end result should have the appropriate expected balances.
+Jennifer’s account balance should be set at $900, and Randall’s balance should be at $1100.
+If for any reason, the end values were not what was expected, the transaction would also be rolled back.

 Source: Authored by Vincent Tran